X-Genesis-Qhulut/alpha/README.md

     cd alpha-core
     ```

-6. Import the databases from the SQL files in the links above into the appropriate databases, eg.
+6. Import the databases from the SQL files in the links above into the appropriate databases, eg. Start MySQL client and then:

+    First time, make the databases so you can "use" them:

     ```
-    mysql -uUSERNAME -pPASSWORD -h SERVER_ADDRESS alpha_world < etc/databases/world/world.sql
-    mysql -uUSERNAME -pPASSWORD -h SERVER_ADDRESS alpha_world < etc/databases/world/updates/updates.sql
-    mysql -uUSERNAME -pPASSWORD -h SERVER_ADDRESS alpha_dbc   < etc/databases/dbc/dbc.sql
-    mysql -uUSERNAME -pPASSWORD -h SERVER_ADDRESS alpha_dbc   < etc/databases/dbc/updates/updates.sql
+    create database alpha_world;
+    create database alpha_dbc;
     ```

+    Then:

+    ```
+    use alpha_world;
+    source etc/databases/world/world.sql
+    source etc/databases/world/updates/updates.sql

+    use alpha_dbc;
+    source etc/databases/dbc/dbc.sql
+    source etc/databases/dbc/updates/updates.sql
+    ```

     These instructions assume that you have downloaded the alpha-core project from GitHub and are in the "alpha-core" directory.

-    Of course, use your own username, password and server address.
-If you are running locally the server could be "localhost" (or just omit the -h option altogether).

-    Perhaps turn the above four lines into a shell script and run that when appropriate.

 7. Rename the file wow_alpha_config.php.dist to be wow_alpha_config.php, ie.